Bring Companionship Home

 About Comfort Companions CIC

 Comfort Companions CIC was founded by Grant Mackenzie and his father Tom after seeing friends and neighbours struggle with loneliness and the relentless demands of caring for a spouse with dementia.
-Inspired by those experiences, and shaped through conversations with older adults, we set out to use technology to help older people stay confident and independent by providing emotional support with the reassurance that no one has to face later life alone.
+Inspired by those experiences, and shaped through conversations with older adults, they set out to use technology to help older people stay confident and independent by providing emotional support with the reassurance that no one has to face later life alone.

 Our Comfort Companions service has been tested successfully in partnership with Age UK South Gloucestershire by carers and older users.
 Feedback has shown that our purpose-built, voice-first design is accessible and reassuring, even for people with limited digital confidence.
 These tests have directly informed the co-design of the service used today.